ecwpz91/ecwpz91.github.io/_posts/2018-03-06-USB Stick Command Line Utilities.md

 # Problem

-The following describes some command line utilities encountered when dealing with USB devices on an installation of RHEL/CentOS.
+The following describes some command line utilities encountered when dealing with USB devices on an installation of Fedora/RHEL/CentOS.

 # Solution

-1. Before plugging in a USB stick (done later), open a terminal, login as root via `su -`.
+1. Open a terminal and type the command `su -` to login as root user.

-2. First issue `df -HT` to list our system's currently attached mount points.
+2. Type the command `df -HT` to get the list of attached mount points.

        Filesystem            Type      Size  Used Avail Use% Mounted on /dev/mapper/rhel-root xfs       xxxG  xxxG   xxG   x% /